kavana-ar/kavana-ar/README.md

 - Query and analyze data using SQL
 - Clean and transform data using Python
 - Perform data analysis using Excel
-- Create interactive dashboards using Power BI
+- Create interactive dashboards using Power BI.
-- Identify trends and patterns in data
-- Generate reports and meaningful insights
-- Work with databases such as MySQL and PostgreSQL

 ## 📚 Projects